 - Umbrella project: a project that incorporates contributions from every resident over 20 hours of rehearsal.
 Participants will work across disciplines.
-Choreographers might create costumes, while designers play the drums, and painters try their hand at dance.
+Choreographers might create costumes, while a researcher plays the drums and painters create visual work from environmental data.

-We beleive that to create something new, something that reflects our communities, our times, and our dreams sometimes you have to fail.
+We believe that to create something new, something that reflects our communities, our times, and our dreams, sometimes you have to fail.
 You can fail here.
 But we know, and you know, that failure isn’t the final step.
-It’s one dysfunctional lightbulb closer to the real, hairy thing.
+It’s one dysfunctional light bulb closer to the real, hairy thing.